Inspiring Immersive 360 Arts Camp

 Monday through Thursday, campers create art in two disciplines (visual arts and music, for instance) in the morning and two in the afternoon (theater and dance, for example).
 To keep things fun and engaging, the order of the disciplines alternates each day.

 On Friday, artists from diverse cultural backgrounds perform and workshop with our campers.
-Previous Friday Artists include Journey Brazil, En Taiko, Natya Leela Academy, Inka Jam, and Grupo Condor.
-This year’s artists included Latin Groove PDX, Inka Jam, and Mic Crenshaw.
+Previous Friday Artists include Journey Brazil, En Taiko, Natya Leela Academy, Inka Jam, New Beginnings Alex Addy & Michael Akoto, and Mic Crenshaw.

 We believe in the vital importance of arts education!
-No child should be turned away from arts education due to a family's ability to pay We offer 20-90% scholarships based on camper loads and funds availability.
-We also offer payment arrangements and multi-week discounts.
-Apply
+No child should be turned away from arts education due to a family's ability to pay.
+We offer 20-90% scholarships (parent/guardian will be responsible for the balance) based on camper loads and funds availability.
+Scholarships are reviewed on a first-come, first-considered basis.

 We selected the World Forestry Center because of its convenient location off Highway 26, across the zoo's parking lot, and a few steps from the Max station.
 We strongly encourage taking public transportation.